 5) A defender of coastlines

 Finally, the deep root structures associated with seagrass meadows stabilise and strengthen sediment and so protect the coastline from erosion.
 Further, large meadows help slow down the ocean’s waves, which also helps reduce coastal erosion and offers protection to the coastline from storms.

 How are seagrasses doing?

-Unfortunately, seagrasses are faring worse than many of the ocean’s other ecosystems.
-In fact, they are recognised by the International Union for Conservation of Nature (IUCN) as one of the most rapidly declining ecosystems on earth.
-A lack of awareness has resulted in poor conservation and management, and often seagrass meadows are lost before we have had a chance to document their presence.
+What’s more, seagrass meadows are often lost before we have had a chance to document their presence.
 Human practices such as coastal development, destructive fishing practices such as trawling, anchoring and mooring damage, poor sewage treatment and pollution all negatively impact seagrass meadows.